St Paul's Cathedral: West front

-The towers stand outside the width of the aisles, but screen two chapels located immediately behind them.
-The lower parts of the towers continue the theme of the outer walls, but are differentiated from them in order to create an appearance of strength.
+The towers stand outside the width of the aisles but screen two chapels located immediately behind them.
+The lower parts of the towers continue the theme of the outer walls but are differentiated from them to create an appearance of strength.
 The windows of the lower story are smaller than those of the side walls and are deeply recessed, a visual indication of the thickness of the wall.
 The paired pilasters at each corner project boldly.

-Above the main cornice, which unites the towers with the portico and the outer walls, the details are boldly scaled, in order to read well from the street below and from a distance.
-The towers rise above the cornice from a square block plinth which is plain apart from large oculi, that on the south being filled by the clock, while that on the north is void.
+Above the main cornice, which unites the towers with the portico and the outer walls, the details are boldly scaled in order to read well from the street below and from a distance.
+The towers rise above the cornice from a square block plinth, which is plain apart from large oculi, that on the south being filled by the clock, while that on the north is void.
 The towers are composed of two complementary elements, a central cylinder rising through the tiers in a series of stacked drums, and paired Corinthian columns at the corners, with buttresses above them, which serve to unify the drum shape with the square plinth on which it stands.
 The entablature above the columns breaks forward over them to express both elements, tying them together in a single horizontal band.
 The cap, an ogee-shaped dome, supports a gilded finial in the form of a pineapple.

 The transepts each have a semi-circular entrance portico.
 Wren was inspired in the design by studying engravings of Pietro da Cortona's Baroque facade of Santa Maria della Pace in Rome.
 These projecting arcs echo the shape of the apse at the eastern end of the building.